sofpn/rprimer/README.md

 ## Overview

-rprimer provides tools for designing broadly reactive primers, probes and (RT)-(q/d)PCR assays from a multiple DNA sequence alignment.
+*rprimer* seeks to address the challenge of amplifying sequence diverse viruses by providing tools for visualizing sequence conservation and designing degenerate oligos from a multiple sequence alignment.

 The package contains five functions: